davidbzyk/acp-framework-example/README.md

 A multi-agent system for analyzing books using a tool-calling orchestrator (Smolagents) with a factual RAG archivist (CrewAI).

-## Why this repo?
-An ACP showcase for multi-framework agents
+## An ACP showcase for multi-framework agents

 This project demonstrates how to use the ACP protocol to orchestrate agents implemented in different frameworks, all talking over a common, framework-agnostic runtime.